Courtney Kenny (British politician)

-Courtney Stanhope Kenny (18 March 1847 – 18 March 1930) was a British jurist, academic and Liberal politician.
+Professor Courtney Stanhope Kenny, JP, LLD, FBA (18 March 1847 – 18 March 1930) was a British jurist, academic and Liberal politician.
 He sat in the House of Commons from 1885 to 1888, and was later Downing Professor of the Laws of England at Downing College, University of Cambridge.
 He is buried with his family in the Parish of the Ascension Burial Ground in Cambridge.

 Early life and career

 Kenny was born on the Wirral, the son of William Fenton Kenny J.P. of Halifax and Ripon and his wife Agnes Ralph, daughter of John Rhodes Ralph J.P. of Halifax.
 He was educated at the Heath and Hipperholme grammar schools and joined a firm of solicitors in 1863.
 In 1869 he became a partner but decided to leave and pursue a university education, entering Downing College, Cambridge in 1871.
 His career at university was particularly brilliant; in 1872 he was awarded a scholarship, in 1874 he was senior in the law and history tripos, won the Winchester Reading Prize, and was elected president of the union.
 In 1875, he won the chancellor's medal for legal studies.

 Kenny was elected a fellow of Downing College in 1875 and was appointed to a lecturership in law and moral science.
 In three successive years, 1877, 1878, 1879, he submitted an essay which won him thrice the Yorke Prize; the essays were on the history of the law of primogeniture (jointly with Perceval Maitland Laurence), the law relating to married women's property, and the law of charities.

 In 1881 Kenny was called to the bar at Lincoln's Inn and joined the south-eastern circuit.